ColeWheatley/powfinder/Powfinder_Readme.txt

 Due to significant differences in required spatial resolution for various terrain features and weather variables, a multi-resolution approach was adopted:
 * 5m Resolution: Reserved for high-altitude, steep, skiing-relevant terrain.
-* 20m Resolution: Medium-detail data�likely the core spatial resolution for weather and derived products (slope/aspect/shadow).
+* 25m Resolution: Medium-detail data�likely the core spatial resolution for weather and derived products (slope/aspect/shadow).
 * 100m Resolution: Low-detail context data�useful for zoomed-out views or flat, non-ski-relevant terrain areas.

 Elevation-Based Tile Flagging Strategy:

-Tiles at higher resolutions (5m, 50m) are selectively generated only where the lowest elevation within a tile is greater than a chosen threshold (~2300m).
+Tiles at higher resolutions (5m, 25m) are selectively generated only where the lowest elevation within a tile is greater than a chosen threshold (~2300m).
 This strategy ensures we never serve unnecessary high-resolution data for irrelevant terrain.
 Tiles flagged as relevant are stored and indexed for fast retrieval.

 Future Considerations and Improvements
-* Data Update Frequency: Implement automatic daily or sub-daily fetching of fresh weather data from Open-Meteo API.
-Long term goal.
-Right now manual fetching.
-* Interactive Features: Provide sliders or toggles to dynamically adjust displayed variables or time-frames.

 * Advanced Extrapolation Models: Upgrade from basic physics-based extrapolation to more advanced models informed by field observations and ML algorithms.
-* Offline and Mobile Support: Consider progressive web app (PWA) features, caching strategies, and efficient data formats (such as Zarr or Cloud-optimized GeoTIFF).
+We will eventually use the residuals and reserved validaiton points to build a machine learning model.
+* Possibly long term integrating real past readings from weather stations to improve the accuracy of the extrapolation from the nueral network beyond that of ICON model

 Technical Stack and Current Architecture

 ## Data Processing (MacBook Local):
 * **Python Environment**: `conda activate powfinder` (Python 3.11.12)
-* **Key Dependencies**: rasterio, geopandas, pysolar, whitebox, pyproj, matplotlib, grass-session (GRASS GIS)
+* **Key Dependencies**: rasterio, geopandas, pysolar, whitebox, pyproj, matplotlib, grass-session, requests, scipy, scikit-learn
 * **Python/GDAL**: Terrain processing, hillshade generation, raster calculations
 * **GRASS GIS**: Binary shadow map generation using r.sun beam radiation analysis
 * **Storage**: Multi-resolution GeoTIFF files (5m, 25m, 100m) with optimized projections